closerdao/tdf-game-guide/Readme.md

 # 🌱 TDF Community Guide 🌱
 ## Traditional Dream Factory

-**Welcome** to the Traditional Dream Factory (TDF) Community Guide.
+**Welcome** to the Traditional Dream Factory Community Guide.
 This document explains how our community works together to create a regenerative future.

 ## 📋 Overview